-The Via Christi International Family Medicine Fellowship (IFMF) is a 1 year post-residency training program designed to prepare and equip family physicians to go where others won’t, to care for those without almost no one who will care for them, and to give so much more than you can ever give …
+The Via Christi International Family Medicine Fellowship (IFMF) is a 1-year post-residency training program designed to prepare and equip family physicians to go where others won’t go, to care for those without almost no one who will care for them, and to give so much more than you can ever give …

 There is an ever widening gap between the health of wealthy nations and those in developing countries.
 A child born in a wealthy nation will, with rare exception, live into adulthood, whereas a child born in a developing nation has only a 60-65% chance of reaching his/her fifth birthday.
 Health in most countries of poverty is only declining.

 Do you want real training to make a real difference?
 Contact email@example.com S. Todd Stephens